markdaniel1982/MD82-P4/README.md

 - A choice is offered between manual or automatic deployment whereby the app is updated when changes are pushed to GitHub.
 - Once the deployment method has been chosen the app will be built and can be launched by clicking the Open app button which should appear below the build information window, alternatively, there is another button located in the top right of the page.

----
+___

 ## Credits

 This project was based on the Code Institute's - I think therefore I blog walkthrough module which provided a standard blog 'base'.
 From this base I customised a lot of the layout and styling with Bootstrap and custom CSS.
 I also added a custom model for Category.
 This allowed me to create a functionality within the site for users to filter the blog posts by a selected category.

-I added several custom Views and Forms to the site, as well as ensuring that all links and desired functionality was working as intended with no errors.
+I also added several custom Views and Forms to the site, as well as ensuring that all links and desired functionality was working as intended with no errors.

-For a lot of inspiration and fine-tuning of my code I referred to John Elder's youtube channel [Codemy](https://www.youtube.com/@Codemycom) where I was able to get a better understanding of how to correctly create this type of product using Django and Bootstrap
+For inspiration and fine-tuning of my code, I referred to John Elder's youtube channel [Codemy](https://www.youtube.com/@Codemycom) where I was able to get a better understanding of how to correctly create this type of product using Django and Bootstrap.

-The Readme layout was inspired by [Kera Cudmore - Readme Examples](https://github.com/kera-cudmore/readme-examples/blob/main/README.md?plain=1)  and [Sdalsosa - Readme](https://github.com/Sdalsosa/ComposerHub/blob/main/README.md)
+The Readme layout was based on the example by [Kera Cudmore - Readme Examples](https://github.com/kera-cudmore/readme-examples/blob/main/README.md?plain=1) and [Sdalsosa - Readme](https://github.com/Sdalsosa/ComposerHub/blob/main/README.md)

-The wireframe mockups were created using [Figma](https://www.figma.com/files/recent?fuid=1244316583749443526)
+The wireframe mockups were created using [Figma](https://https://www.figma.com/)

+Once complete, the readme file was passed through a spelling and grammar check via [Grammarly](https://www.grammarly.com/)

 ___

 ## Media

-For placeholder images when no image is uploaded to blog post, I have used [picsum](https://picsum.photos/) which provides a library of stock images that display as a placeholder
+For placeholder images when no image is uploaded to blog post, I have used [picsum](https://picsum.photos/) which provides a library of stock images that display as a placeholder.

-All other content and images are my own
+All other content and images are my own.

 ___

 ## Acknowledgments and Thanks

-Sean & Oisin at Code Institute's tutor support for the help and guidance with my code related brain-melts.
+Sean & Oisin at Code Institute's tutor support for the help and guidance with my code-related brain melts.

-Rebecca at Code Institute's tutor support for the database reset.
+Rebecca at Code Institute's tutor support for the database reset guidance.

 John Elder on the [Codemy](https://www.youtube.com/@Codemycom) youtube channel

-Manual Testers:
+For help with manual testing:

 - Liz Mayhew
 - Tom Mayhew